-The World Bank team's social and environmental safeguards specialists will provide technical support and oversight throughout Project implementation and will take responsibility for initiating the timely preparation of required safeguards instruments.
-World Bank specialist will review all prepared ESF documents.
+The World Bank team's social and environmental specialists will provide technical support and oversight throughout Project implementation and will take responsibility for initiating the timely preparation of required E&S instruments.
+World Bank specialists will review a representative sample of prepared ESF documents (see Sections 8 and 9 for a detailed overview of the process).
 Formal implementation support missions and field visits will ensure that the safeguards processes are in line with World Bank requirements.
 Capacity building activities will continue on an ongoing basis throughout project implementation.

 World Bank will provide training on ESF and relevant standards to build capacity of the relevant PIU staff and guide them in the preparation, implementation, and supervision of all project's environmental and social instruments.

 Figure 8.
-Institutional arrangement for implementation
+Institutional arrangement for ESF implementation